Builderb0y/BigGlobe/scripting docs/environments/ExternalDataScriptEnvironment.md

-This environment allows scripts to read raw data from the `/data/modid/bigglobe_external/` folder.
+Added in V4.3.2, this environment allows scripts to read raw data from the `/data/modid/bigglobe_external/` folder.
 Files in this folder must be .dat files.
 In a sense, this is similar to ExternalImageScriptEnvironment, but more flexible to allow other types of data to reprsented besides just images.

 # Fields